 Happy New Year!
 A busy schedule combined with several weeks of -25c temperatures, meant that today was my first trip to the mountains since November – too long if you ask me!
 Joining me once again was my friend, Brad Wolcott, who shares my passion for exploring the many small ridges, hills, and mountains in the Castle and Crowsnest Pass.

-Our objective was originally a point on the far north end of Mount Gladstone that for some reason or another, I’ve taken to calling “The Toe”.
-However, we missed the turnoff to the starting point, and instead, decided to tackle a similar-sized mountain located directly to the east of “The Toe”, at the far end of Victoria Peak’s northwest ridge.
+Our objective was originally a series of high points on the far north end of Mount Gladstone that for some reason or another, I’ve taken to calling “Gladstone’s Toe”.
+However, we missed the turnoff to the starting point, and instead, decided to tackle a similar-sized mountain located directly to the east of “Gladstone’s Toe”, at the far end of Victoria Peak’s northwest ridge.

 For all intents and purposes, this little peak is pretty much its own entity, as it sits isolated from all other features along the ridge.
 Indeed, it’s as if the ridge was supposed to end, but as it began dipping towards the prairie, it suddenly changed its mind and made one final push back towards the sky, resulting in a peak that offers wonderful panoramic views.